prodigel/marvel-goku/README.md

 This repository is a simple implementation of the Marvel/Goku "challenge" using open API's available.
 Unfortunately Marvel emails didn't reach me when attempting to setup the connection, thus I switched to the alternative one: Dragon Ball Z API.

+One minor detail that isn't obvious: to see only the favorites you need click on the header heart icon top right :).
+In retrospective I should've been done better, I totally missed creating a dedicated page for this one.

 I left below the basic instructions to setup and run the application.
 Enjoy!

 ## Technical details